sinc-lab/Comparison-of-Protein-learning/README.md

 ## Protein sequence embeddings

-The study used 9,479 [human protein sequences](seqs/Proteins_HS_700.fas) to build [embeddings](https://drive.google.com/drive/folders/10lBH8WLrSqS2Mjz6m-QpTBeOmWZbOKHF) with twelve embedding methods. **Note:** Click the method name below to download its embeddings.
+The review used 9,479 [human protein sequences](seqs/Proteins_HS_700.fas) to build [embeddings](https://drive.google.com/drive/folders/10lBH8WLrSqS2Mjz6m-QpTBeOmWZbOKHF) with twelve embedding methods.

+**Note:** Click the method name below to download its embeddings used in the review.

 <table>
 <tr>